Skip to Main Content

 How long should you keep mortgage statements?

-Once you begin making monthly mortgage payments, you should receive mortgage statements by mail, email or uploaded to an online account from your lender or servicer.
-Mortgage statements have a short shelf life, so you can destroy or shred them whenever you choose.
+Whether you get them by mail, email, or uploaded to an onsite account, mortgage statements have a short shelf life — a new one comes once a month, after all — so you can destroy or shred them whenever you choose.

 “Since the information contained on monthly statements is always changing, there’s no need to keep them for any prolonged period of time if you don’t want to,” says Than Merrill, CEO of FortuneBuilders, a real estate investor coaching firm.
 Those documents can go fairly soon — or even immediately if you can access them online.
 At most, you might keep one on hand in case you need to provide proof of your mortgage details or home address.